jackdally/lre_manager/lre-docs/docs/tasks/active/boe-system.md

 - ✅ **NEW**: Status summary display with detailed breakdown (e.g., "3 locked, 2 active, 1 not allocated")
 - ✅ **NEW**: Enhanced sidebar for parent elements showing grouped child allocations in expandable sections
 - ✅ **NEW**: Removed redundant Element Allocations tab (cleanup completed)
+- ✅ **NEW**: BOE deletion functionality for draft BOEs with confirmation dialog

 **Next Phase**: Complete Phase 3A Enhancements, then Phase 3B - Ledger Integration & Invoice Processing